JustSomeGuest/Rune/README.md

 dotnet build
 ```

-To publish a single-file executable:
+To create a self-contained single-file executable:

 ```bash
 dotnet publish Rune.csproj -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true -o publish
 ```

+The resulting executable will be placed in the `publish` directory.

 ## License

-MIT
+Rune is released under the MIT License.

 ---